-L-DOS47 research and development expenses for the three and nine-month periods ended April 30, 2018 totalled \$1,029,000 and \$4,039,000, respectively (\$1,208,000 and \$4,480,000 respectively for the three and nine-month periods ended April 30, 2017).
-L-DOS47 research and development expenditures relate primarily to the Company's LDOS002 European Phase I/II clinical study in Poland, it's LDOS001 Phase I clinical study in the U.S., and preliminary expenditures related to the Company's LDOS003 Phase II clinical study in Poland and the Ukraine.
+L-DOS47 research and development expenses for fiscal 2018 totalled \$4,893,000 (2017 - \$5,496,000).
+L-DOS47 research and development expenditures relate primarily to the Company's LDOS002 European Phase I/II clinical study in Poland, LDOS001 Phase I clinical study in the U.S., and preliminary expenditures related to the Company's LDOS003 Phase II clinical study in Poland and the Ukraine.
 A recommendation was made by the LDOS002 trial steering committee in late December 2017 to stop further enrolment in the second stage of the Phase II component of the study due to lack of efficacy as defined by protocol.
 The final analysis has been completed with the Company currently awaiting the clinical study report.
+The report may be delayed given the company's lack of cash resources and the outstanding invoices due to the CRO overseeing the LDOS002 study.
 In addition, given the limited cash resources, the Company has slowed down the previously committed LDOS003 clinical trial which the Company previously planned to commence enrolment in early 2018.
 The Company continues to be committed to the LDOS001 study and has re-allocated resources to improve patient enrollment.
+The Company has begun early development of a Phase I/II study, L-DOS47 given in combination with doxorubicin, for the treatment of metastatic pancreatic cancer.
+An initial draft study protocol was circulated in July 2018 and ongoing development continues.